Skip to main content

 TAVR Procedure Recovery Time

 You’ll usually return to your typical activities within about one week after TAVR.
-You’ll see your cardiologist 7-10 days after leaving the hospital for a follow-up appointment.
-We’ll schedule additional follow-up appointments at one month, six months (if needed), and one year.
+You’ll see the structural heart nurse practitioner for 30 days after your procedure.
+They will conduct an echocardiogram to check your heart's electrical signals and function.
+We'll schedule additional follow-up appointments with the nurse practitioner for six months and one year for another echocardiogram.

 Do You Need Blood Thinners After TAVR?